 Education Policy vs Money Market Fund: Which Is the Better Way to Save for School Fees in Kenya?

-Should you save for your child's school fees through an education insurance policy or a money market fund?
-We break down the returns, flexibility, and protection each option offers so Kenyan parents can make the right choice for their family's future.
+Wondering whether to use an education insurance policy or a money market fund to save for your child's school fees?
+We break down the returns, flexibility, and protection each option offers, helping Kenyan parents make the right choice for their family's future.

-You're sitting at the kitchen table, calculator in hand, trying to figure out how you'll afford St. Mary's fees when your daughter joins Form One in five years.
-Your colleague swears by his money market fund — "better returns," he says.
-But your sister-in-law just took out an education policy and keeps talking about "guaranteed cover."
-So which is actually better for saving towards school fees?
+You're sitting at the kitchen table, calculator in hand, trying to work out how you'll afford university fees for your 8-year-old in ten years' time.
+A friend swears by their money market fund — "better returns," they say.
+But your cousin recommends an education insurance policy — "it's safer, and if something happens to you, the fees are covered."
+So which one is actually better?

 What Is a Money Market Fund?